vzcaffaro/programming-languages-2020/extra-credit.md

 - Add a module system so that not all programs must be in the file.

-Later in the course we will add variables, assignment and pointers.
+Later in the course we will add variables, assignment, while loops and pointers.

+#### Adding More Features to `LambdaNat`

 - Add input and output.